 By Katie Borgfjord, Digital Marketing Coordinator

-- Be sure to pack enough water and snacks.
+- Please pack enough water and snacks accordingly.

 - Check the weather forecast and dress appropriately!
 Pack a hat if it’s sunny, a raincoat if it’s going to get wet, and a sweater or jacket if it’s going to be windy or cold.
 Dress in layers so you can cool off or warm up as needed.